-Dr Jessica Danaher is an Early Career Development Fellow/Lecturer in nutrition and an accredited practising dietitian.Her research and teaching focuses on diet and disease, and translating genomic research into practice to personalise nutrition recommendations.
+Dr Jess Danaher is a Nutrition Scientist and Accredited Practicing Dietitian with a passion for improving the world's food and nutrition-related health through storytelling.Her research and teaching primarily focuses on diet and disease, and translating genomic research into practice to personalise nutrition recommendations.

 Dr Jessica Danaher contributes to teaching and research activities within the Biosciences and Food Technology Discipline, in the School of Science, and specifically within the field of nutrition.
 Her responsibilities include carrying out teaching activities within undergraduate and postgraduate programs in Food Technology and Nutrition (as well as with overseas partner institutes), and for maintaining and advancing scholarly, research and professional capabilities.